shernandezp/TrackHub/public/help/en/management-overview.md

 **Account Management** is where you configure everything for your own account — users, access, fleet, alerts, documents, branding, and monitoring — from a single screen.
 Open it from **Account Management** in the left-hand menu.

 This topic is an orientation to the screen.
 Each area links to a more detailed topic where one exists.

+If your account is new and you are working through it for the first time, follow [Setting up your account](topic:admin-account-setup) instead — it puts these sections in the order they need to be done in.

 ## Who can open it